Positivity and periodicity of $Q$-systems in the WZW fusion ring: Abstract

 \section{Abstract}

 We study properties of solutions of $Q$-systems in the WZW fusion ring obtained by the Kirillov-Reshetikhin modules.
 We make a conjecture about their positivity and periodicity and give a proof of it in some cases.
-We also construct a positive solution of the level $k$ restricted $Q$-system of classical types in the WZW fusion ring.
-As an application, we prove some conjectures on the level $k$ restricted $Q$-systems including the Kuniba-Nakanishi-Suzuki (KNS) conjecture.
+We also construct a positive solution of the level $k$ restricted $Q$-system of classical types in the fusion rings.
+As an application, we prove some conjectures of Kirillov and Kuniba-Nakanishi-Suzuki on the level $k$ restricted $Q$-systems.

-\section{introduction}

-Many parts of modern mathematics are influenced by mathematical physics.
-Conformal field theory provided a huge area of applications for the representation theory of the affine Kac-Moody algebras.
-The study of integrable systems and solvable lattice models gave rise to the development of the theory of quantum groups.

-As shown in \cite{Finkelberg1996}, it is now a well-known fact that there is a close relationship between the representation theory of the affine Kac-Moody algebra $\hat{\mathfrak{g}}$ at the level $k$ and and the representation theory of the quantum group $U_q(\mathfrak{g})$ for the root of unity $q=\exp(\frac{\pi \sqrt{-1}}{t(k+h^{\vee})})$ where $t$ is the ratio of a long and a short root of $\mathfrak{g}$ squared.
-This relationship has been formalized as modular tensor categories (\cite{bakalov2001lectures}).
-It is interesting to see the appearance of the number $k+h^{\vee}$ in both subjects where $k$ and $h^{\vee}$ denote the level and the dual Coxeter number, respectively.

-The (level $k$ restricted) $Y$-systems and $T$-systems also originated from mathematical physics closely related to conformal field theory and integrable systems (\cite{Zamolodchikov1991, MR1304818}).
-They have provided an active area of mathematical research, especially in the theory of cluster algebras.
-As a kind of sequences defined by certain recurrence relations, they both possess various remarkable properties like positivity and periodicity (\cite{Keller,MR2649278}).
-The number $k+h^{\vee}$ again reveals its presence as a period of these objects.

-There exists another closely related object called the (level $k$ restricted) $Q$-systems originated from the representation theory of the Yangian(\cite{Kirillov1990}).
-As close relatives of $Y$-systems and $T$-systems, it is desirable to have similar notions of positivity and periodicity in their study.
-This is the main goal of this paper.
-In this paper, we will explore how these interesting phenomenon can show up when we bring the Kirillov-Reshetikhin (KR) modules in quantum group theory into the WZW fusion ring.
-We can see a very concrete and beautiful interaction between the representation theory of the affine Kac-Moody algebras and that of quantum groups.
-The number $k+h^{\vee}$ again plays an important role here.

-Nahm's conjecture\cite{Nahm} attempts to give a partial answer to the question of when a certain form of $q$-hypergeometric series can be a modular function.
-In this conjecture, one is faced with a system of algebraic equations associated to the $q$-hypergeometric series, which is seemingly quite distant from the world of `modularity'.
-When this $q$-hypergeometric series has a particularly nice form based on the Cartan matrix of $\mathfrak{g}$, the algebraic equations can be recast into the level $k$ restricted $Q$-system associated to $\mathfrak{g}$.
-Our approach brings the business of solving algebraic equations in Nahm's conjecture into the world of `modularity' at least in this special case.

-It will be topics of further research to interpret our results in terms of the theory of representations of quantum groups at roots of unity in a more straightforward way and to understand how they fit into the theory of cluster algebras.
-An application to solvable vertex and RSOS models can be found in \cite[Section 3.7]{1751-8121-44-10-103001}.
+\section{Introduction}